HCIILAB/Scene-Text-Removal/README.md

 Note: The synthetic database can be only used for non-commercial research purpose.

-For any questions about this database please contact the authors by sending email to `eestzhang@mail.scut.edu.cn` and `lianwen.jin@gmail.com`.
+For any questions about this database please contact the authors by sending email to `eestzhang@mail.scut.edu.cn` or `lianwen.jin@gmail.com`.